 FGM is usually carried out by elderly people in the community (usually, but not exclusively, women) who have been specially designated for this task, or by traditional birth attendants.
 These people receive a fee from the girls’ family members, in money or in kind.
 In some cases, medical personnel perform the operation as well, for a fee.
 Among certain populations, FGM may be carried out by traditional health practitioners, (male) barbers, members of secret societies, herbalists, and sometimes by a female relative. (source)

 An estimated 100 to 140 million women and girls alive today are affected by FGM.
+About half of those women are in only 3 countries: 27 million in Egypt, 23 million in Ethiopia, and 20 million in Nigeria.
 At least 3 million girls are at risk of undergoing the practice every year.
 Most girls undergo FGM when they are between 7 and 10 years old, although it is practiced in some cultures as early as a few days after birth or as late as just prior to marriage.

 168,000 girls and women living in the United States have already undergone, or are at risk of undergoing FGM.
 In the UK, it is estimated that 66,000 women and girls have undergone, and 24,000 girls under the age of 11 are at risk of undergoing FGM.
 In the Gambia, 78.3 percent of women have undergone FGM.
 In Somalia the prevalence of FGM is almost universal: 98 percent (source).